In This Article

 page.keyboard.press("Enter")

-• Title of the listing.
+• The job title of the listing.

 • The company’s rating on Glassdoor.